 Each standard Board meeting includes a Non-Executive Director only session, led by the Chair, followed by a session in which the Executive Director and the Company Secretary join the meeting.
-The other Group Management Committee members then join the meeting.

-Remaining members of the Group Management Committee and senior management are also available to provide clarification or answer questions directors may have prior to the Board meeting or may be invited to attend and present at Board meetings.
+Executive Committee members and senior management are available to provide clarification or answer questions directors may have prior to the Board meeting or may be invited to attend and present at Board meetings.

-Board and Board Committee papers are provided to directors electronically at least five business days prior to the meeting.
+Board and Board Committee papers are generally provided to directors electronically at least five business days prior to the meeting.

-Any action items identified by the directors are recorded in the minutes.
+Action items identified by the directors are recorded in the minutes.
 The Company Secretary ensures that the action items are appropriately addressed, and progress is reported to the Board and Board Committees.

-Agenda items for Board meetings are set by the Chair in conjunction with the Chief Executive Officer and Company Secretary and include (but are not limited to):
+Agenda items for Board meetings are set by the Chair in conjunction with the Group CEO & Managing Director and Company Secretary and include (but are not limited to):

+- Group CEO and Managing Director's report

-- Chief Executive Officer's report - Company Secretary's corporate governance update - Minutes of Board Committee meetings - Reports on asset acquisitions, divestments and developments - Management presentations - Other business where directors can raise any topical matters
+- Minutes of Board Committee meetinas

+- Reports on asset acquisitions, divestments and developments

+- Management presentations

+- Other business where directors can raise any topical matters